-Level Two: If the resolution of the complaint at Level One is not to the student's or parent's satisfaction, the student or parent has seven days to request a conference with the Superintendent or designee, who shall schedule and hold a conference.
+Level Two: If the resolution of the complaint at Level One is not to the student's or parent's satisfaction, the student or parent has seven days to request a conference with the Board of Christian Day School or designee, who shall schedule and hold a conference.
 Prior to or at the conference, the student or parent shall submit a written complaint.